hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 Both rows - one of table childs and one of table class - are sticked logically together.
 Which row to take is decided by the "key" lastname.
 In general the lastname may not unique in the table, so a value has to be be introduced which grants unique identifcation of every row.

 To handle with tabled data means thinking in a lot of rows build from a sequence columns.
-Or in other words, every data item (the objects?, the row) has to have the same attributes (the colums).
+Or in other words, every data item (the row) has to have the same attributes (the colums).
 A key is needed to make every row unique.
 Where no natural uniqueness is given, an artifical value has to be introduced.
+If fact one could see a row as an object (which is an individual!) annotated by attributes.
+Every object has the same structure - the same type - making things easy.

 Unfortunately, the world is bad.
 Data can look like the example in figure "Graph DBs":